innovationOUtside/jupyter_anywidget_pglite/README.md

 `pg.df()`

-Note that the `pglite` query runs asynchronously, so how do we know on the Python side when the repsonse is ready?
+Note that the `pglite` query runs asynchronously, so how do we know on the Python side when the response is ready?

 Using the [`jupyter_ui_poll`](https://github.com/kirill888/jupyter-ui-poll) package (*not* JupyterLite), we can run a blocking wait on a response from `pglite` *(not JupyterLite)*: